Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to above assigned, Leo Tolstoy, Confession (1882) and The Kingdom of God Is Within You (1894), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, Immanuel Kant, Metaphysics of Morals (1797) and Perpetual Peace (1795), along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, politics, and linguistics.
-Lecture and seminar, with attention to above assigned, along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, David Ricardo, Principles of Political Economy and Taxation and Selected Writings (1817-1824), along with associated studies.

 Thursday, Natural Sciences

-Modern Atlantic and European natural and applied science.
-Lecture and seminar, with attention to [insert].
+Modern conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, [insert].

 — Third Week